-Everything you need to upgrade Mac, iPad, iPhone and Apple TV devices anytime, anywhere.
+Everything you need to upgrade Mac, iPad, iPhone and Apple TV devices.

 Apple OS upgrades season is upon us.

-With our tools and resources, you'll be more than ready.
+With the right tools and resources, you’re more than ready.

 Let us show you why and how you’ll be ready for the latest operating systems (OSs): with hassle-free upgrades, immediate support for new Apple features and a delivery timeline that works for you.

-Exciting versions of macOS (for Mac), iOS (for iPhone and iPad) and tvOS (for Apple TV) are already available today. macOS High Sierra, iOS 11 and tvOS 11 offer new productivity, security and management capabilities to help you and the users you support get more done.
+Exciting versions of macOS (for Mac), iPadOS (for iPad), iOS (for iPhone and iPad) and tvOS (for Apple TV) are coming soon. macOS Catalina, iPadOS 13, iOS 13 and tvOS 13 offer new productivity, security and management capabilities to help you and the users you support get more done.